 Have you ever asked yourself if dogs sweat like we do?
 Did you ever wonder what the answer was?
 Well, the answer is… yes and no. Yes, because they definitely sweat.
 No, because they don’t sweat like humans do.
 Unlike us, dogs are not able to produce any sweat through their own skin in order to cool themselves.
 But it is possible for them to sweat through their paw pads.

 Now, how is this connected to their panting?
 You may ask.
 Well, the fun fact here is that dogs cool themselves through panting.
 That’s right!
 They pant in exchange for no body sweat.
 It gives them the opportunity to breathe in the air that their bodies need in order to have a successful cooldown.

 Should I be worried that my Dog is panting at Night?

 Most of us have known dogs panting to be incredibly normal for their species.
 But we never look through the details on their ways of panting.
 You may hear them pant after a long walk, after a game with them, or when they just settle down after an exhausting day.
 But doesn’t it get you thinking if they are having troubles or not?
 Well, we are going to find out!

 Today, you’re going to learn the difference between a dog’s normal panting and abnormal panting.

 When does normal and abnormal panting occur in our dogs?

 When it comes to normal panting, dogs do this in order to cool down.
 This happens when your dog’s temperature increases.
+If your dog is panting after a few minutes of exercising or playing with you.
 It is considered a healthy method for them to prevent dehydration or heatstroke.

 If you are talking about abnormal panting, this is something to look out for.
 It could mean that your dog is suffering an illness or many critical cases.
 To spot an abnormal way of panting, see if your dog has any of these factors: